huberthoegl/tsgrain/doc/tsgrain.md

   ![DS3231 RTC](ds3231.jpg)

-  The only purpose of the RTC module is to set the Linux system time on startup.
+  The main purpose of the RTC module is to set the Linux system time on startup.

+  The DS3231 also contains a temperature sensor.
+Script ``etc/rtc_temp.py`` reads out the temperature.

   (Reichelt)